bigcommerce/dev-docs/docs/api-docs/partner/becoming-a-partner.md

 2. When prompted for an email address, enter the _same_ email you used when applying to become a partner.

 3. In the trial store setup form, enter a store name, password, and other details.
 Then select **Create your store**.

 4. Log into your Partner account to access the [Partner Portal](https://partners.bigcommerce.com).

 5. Navigate to **Support > Contact Support** and select **Create a Support Case**.

 6. While completing the form, use _Partner Sandbox_ as the subject line.
 In the case description, enter your new sandbox store’s canonical URL (for example: http://your-store-name.mybigcommerce.com) and request conversion to a sandbox.

 7. Under **Issue Type**, select **Merchant Account Services**.
 Click **Create Case**.
-We will flag this as a sandbox to ensure your store access continues beyond the 15-day trial period.
+We will flag this new trial store as a sandbox to ensure your store access continues beyond the 15-day trial period.
 This process can take up to 2 days.

 8. When you log into your new trial store, use the same email associated with your Partner login.